swat-model/pySWATPlus/README.md

 ## 📦 About

-`pySWATPlus` is an open-source Python package developed and maintained by [ICRA](https://icra.cat/).
-It provides a programmatic interface to the [SWAT+](https://swat.tamu.edu/software/plus/) model, allowing users to run simulations, modify input files, and streamline custom experimentation through the model’s `TxtInOut` folder.
+`pySWATPlus` is an open-source Python package that provides a programmatic interface to the [SWAT+](https://swat.tamu.edu/software/plus/) model, allowing users to run simulations, modify input files, and streamline custom experimentation through the model’s `TxtInOut` folder.

 ## ✨ Key Features